codeshef/Learn-Git-and-Github/Mastering git.md

 <ul>Stash is temporary storage area</ul>

 <p> Now two questions arises</p>
-<ul>How does this command move infromation across the Four areas?</ul>
+<ul>How does this command move information across the Four areas?</ul>
 <ul>How does this command change the repository?</ul>

 <p><h3> Now go deep into areas:</h3></p>